 During the College Application process, students may be asked to secure letters of recommendation from teachers and/or counselors.
 Your high school counselor and select teachers will prepare a letter of recommendation if required by the colleges and universities to which you apply.
 Conveying a student’s unique qualities is not an easy task.
 Very often, student and parent insight can provide valuable information that is worth including in a counselor and/or teacher recommendation.
-Seniors should bring the Student Brag Sheet and Parent Brag sheet to their senior appointments with their counselor.
-Teachers Brag Sheets should be given to teachers who have agreed to write you a letter of recommendation (see attachments below).
+Brag sheets should be completed online using the links below.
+Students should log in to Google using their school email.
+If a parent does not have a Gmail account to complete the Parent Brag Sheet, the student can log in with their email and create a copy for the parent.
+Teachers Brag Sheets should be given to teachers who have agreed to write you a letter of recommendation (see below).
 Use the following tips to obtain the best letters of recommendation for your college application.

 1. Ask the Right People to Recommend You

 Many students make the mistake of getting letters from distant acquaintances that have powerful or influential positions.
 The best recommenders are those teachers, coaches, and mentors you have worked with closely.
 Choose someone who can speak in concrete terms about the passion and energy that you bring to your work.

 Remember, you are asking for a favor.
 Don’t assume that it is anyone’s duty to write a letter for you, and realize that these letters take a lot of time out of your recommender’s already busy schedule.
 Most teachers, of course, will write you a letter, but you should always frame your request with the appropriate “thank you” and gratitude.

 Don’t request a letter on Thursday if it is due on Friday.
 Respect your recommender and give him or her at least 2 weeks to write your letter.

 Make sure your recommenders know exactly when the letters are due and where they should be sent.
 Also, be sure to tell your recommenders what your goals are for college so that they can focus the letters on relevant issues.